 Soil biological and chemical processes: grow soil microbes - the driving force behind nutrient cycling, observe clover nodules to see if they are fixing nitrogen and replicate the nitrogen cycle in a jar of sand with nitrification and denitrification.

 Finally, combine the science learning with ethical issues and explore the balance between farming and environmental tensions.

 The Soil, farming and science – question bank provides an initial list of questions about volcanoes and places where their answers can be found.
 The questions support an inquiry approach.

 For explanations of key concepts, see Soil, farming and science – key terms.

 Explore the timeline to look at some historical aspects of farming and the environment in New Zealand.

 Soils resources for younger students

 The Hub has extensive soils resources for younger students.
 The articles cover similar science concepts as those presented in Soil, farming and science, but have been modified for a younger audience.
 There are seven activities - most involve hands-on observation.
-In Investigating soil moisture, students record and share their data on a national soil moisture database.
+In Investigating soil moisture, students record and share their data on a soil moisture database.
 In Using soil moisture maps, students read and interpret aspects of maps and compare data by location and over time.